fortrabbit/interview-task-php/README.md

 ## Timing

 - Please complete within 7 days
-- The task should not require more than 1-2 days of focused work
+- The task should not require more than 10 hours of focused work (take a break)
 - Please also let us know

 ## Questions and feedback